rich808/auto_envision/README.md

 For the dataset of 9600 images, it was split into 3 sets for training, validation and test.

-*Each activation layer uses Rectified Linear Units (ReLU)
+*Each activation layer uses Rectified Linear Units (ReLU).*

-*Output layer uses softmax, for mulitclass-classification.
+*Output layer uses softmax, for mulitclass-classification.*

 #### Neural Network Model From Scratch